 Making a gingerbread biscuits has always been a tradition in my house.
 My Mum has never has time or patience to make them with us, but when I was big enough to make it myself, I started baking it independently.
 When I prepare the dough, I always put Christmas music on, to feel even more the spirit of Christmas.
 Now my daughter helps with mixing this Low FODMAP gingerbread biscuits’ ingredients and of course, with rolling out the dough and cutting the shapes out.
 I always have to stop her from ‘trying’ the raw, uncooked dough, because she keeps taking some, when I’m not looking and eating it.

 Preparing a ginger bread biscuits with children is a lot of fun.
 But now, when I know that I have a gluten sensitivity and I am living a modified Low FODMAP diet, I had to find a gluten free option.
-A big help was this book, that can be found on Amazon:
+A big help was “Healthy Baking” book by Teresa Cutter, that can be found on Amazon:

 This book has many healthier options that either are already gluten free and often lactose free or they can be adjusted to it.
 This recipe, that I tweaked a little bit, was from this book.